Professor Dina Kiwan

 Biography

-Dina Kiwan is a Professor in Comparative Education, having joined the department in January 2017.
-She is College of Social Sciences (CoSS) Deputy Director for Research and Knowledge Transfer, and has held other leadership roles as Head of Department of Education and Social Justice, and Director of Internationalisation for the School of Education.
 She has an interdisciplinary background in psychology, sociology and education, educated at the universities of Oxford, Harvard and UCL.
-In 2015-16, she was the Centre for Lebanese Studies Fellow at St. Antony’s College, University of Oxford, and Associate Professor in Sociology, at the American University of Beirut, Lebanon from 2012-2017.
+In 2015-16, she was at the Centre for Lebanese Studies Fellow at St. Antony's College, University of Oxford, and from 2012-2017 she was Associate Professor in Sociology, at the American University of Beirut, Lebanon.
 Previously she was a Lecturer and Senior Lecturer in Citizenship Studies, at Birkbeck College, University of London, UK (2006-2012).

-Professor Kiwan currently leads the Global Challenges Research Fund (GCRF) AHRC Network Plus Disability Under Siege programme (£2M; 2020-2024) working with partners in Jordan, Lebanon and Palestine to address the challenge that most children with disabilities never go to school.
+Professor Kiwan currently leads the Global Challenges Research Fund (GCRF) AHRC Network Plus Disability Under Siege programme (£2M; 2020-2025) working with partners in Jordan, Lebanon and Palestine to address the challenge that most children with disabilities never go to school.
 She has also received AHRC funding (£100K 2023-2024) for an International Disability network for Global Development addressing the challenge of deinstitutionalisation of people with disabilities in the Middle East.
 Other recently funded research led as PI includes a £150,000 15-month grant funded by the AHRC in collaboration with the UN to develop a global framework for a disability inclusive recovery response from Covid-19 (September 2020 – December 2021); and a £100,000 for a 9-month comparative case study of the impact of Covid-19 on people with disabilities in Jordan, Lebanon and Palestine (March 2021 – December 2021).
-Previous funding includes being PI for an Oxfam-funded project on women’s leadership in Lebanon, Jordan and Irbil whilst at the American University of Beirut (2014-2015).
+Previous funding includes being the PI for an Oxfam-funded project on women's leadership in Lebanon, Jordan and Irbil whilst at the American University of Beirut (2014-2015).
 From 2016-2019, Professor Kiwan was a network member (Co-I) on a Leverhulme 6-country international network award on social change and youth activism (2016-2019), with partners in Australia, Canada, Hungary, Singapore and the UK.

 Teaching